 Connect 6 LEDs using 3 microcontroller pins

 Sometimes you need more than you have.
 I am talking about microcontroller pins.
-Lets say, you have to connect 6 LED diodes but you have only 3 microcontroller pins available.
-To use other microcontroller isn’t always a solution using decoder circuitry isn’t necessary as well.
+You have to connect 6 LEDs, but you have only 3 microcontroller pins available.
+To use another microcontroller isn’t always a solution using decoder circuitry isn’t necessary as well.

 There is a simple hint on how to do this:

-Now look – if you set one pin to “1” and second to “0” (leave third pin high state – as input pin) then only one led lights on.
-You can light two LEDs at one time as well by setting third pin as output and state “1” or “0” depends on which LED you want additionally to light on.
+Now, look – if you set one pin to “1” and second to “0” (leave third pin high state – as input pin), then only one led lights on.
+You can light two LEDs by setting the third pin as an output and state “1” or “0,” which depends on which LED you want to light.

-If you need to light all LEDs at one time then you need to change states of microcontroller pins at some desired frequency to avoid visible blinking.
-Using this method you can connect twelve LEDs using only 4 pins.
-This is convenient method of expanding when using dual colour LEDs, when two LEDs are packed in one case but in different directions.
+If you need to light all LEDs simultaneously, you need to change states of microcontroller pins at some desired frequency to avoid visible blinking.
+Using this method, you can connect twelve LEDs using only 4 pins.
+This is a convenient method of expanding when using dual colour LEDs when two LEDs are packed in one case but different directions.

 Control function fragment: